Pfizer's Disclosure of Payments to HCPs Frequently Asked Questions

 What details has and will Pfizer post about payments to U.S. health care professionals (HCPs) and when?

-- In the first quarter of 2011, Pfizer is reporting all payments, meals and reimbursable travel expenses, regardless of value, to health care professionals who received more than $100 in total transfers of value from Pfizer during the year.
+- Pfizer reported all payments, meals and reimbursable travel expenses, regardless of value, to health care professionals who received more than $100 in total transfers of value from Pfizer during the year.
 For those health care professionals who received $100 or less in total transfers of value, payments or transfers of value that are greater than $10 are disclosed.

 - We began capturing this information on an ongoing basis beginning on January 1, 2010.

-- Future postings will occur on a quarterly basis, reflecting payments and other transfers of value provided during the prior quarter.
-For example, on June 1, 2011, Pfizer will post the data collected from January 1, 2011 through March 31, 2011.
+- In 2011, Pfizer moved from an annual reporting cycle to quarterly reporting.
+All reports from January 2011 onward, occur on a quarterly basis, reflecting payments and other transfers of value provided during the prior quarter.
+For example, on June 1, 2011, Pfizer posted the data collected from January 1, 2011 through March 31, 2011.

 - All practicing U.S. health care professionals who can prescribe medicines, including physicians, nurse practitioners and physician's assistants